saylordotorg/course_bus209/Unit01.md

+---
+layout: default
+title: "BUS209: Organizational Behavior"
+course_description: "A detailed study of how people interact in organizations that examines which factors have the greatest impact on organizational behavior.
+Topics range from managing individuals and understanding group dynamics to managing conflict and initiating change."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Organizations in Business** <span id="1"></span> *Let’s start with the basics in considering the following question: what is an organization?
 An* organization *is a collection of individuals